Braves vs. Nationals Player Props Betting Odds

 Olson Stats

-- Matt Olson has recorded 170 hits with 27 doubles, three triples, 54 home runs and 104 walks.
+- Matt Olson has put up 171 hits with 27 doubles, three triples, 54 home runs and 104 walks.
 He has driven in 137 runs with one stolen base.

-- Olson has picked up a hit in six straight games.
-During his last 10 outings he is hitting .333 with a double, two home runs, seven walks and eight RBI.
+- Olson heads into this game looking to extend his seven-game hit streak.
+In his last 10 outings he is batting .324 with a double, two home runs, five walks and seven RBI.

 Olson Recent Games